AlexRogalskiy/graalvm-notes/README.md

     * easier to understand
     * modular design
     * better inlining and escape analysis
+        * partial escape analysis
+            * a variant of escape analysis which tracks object lifetime along different control flow paths of method
+            * an object can be marked as not escaping along one path even though it escapes along a different path
             * even if object can escape the method, graalvm assumes that it won't and start to use normal escape analysis
         * if object is not on the heap but in the stack you could do more things
         * allows for
             * scalar replacement